-The network layer maintains logical address such as IP address for devices on the network.
+The network layer maintains logical addresses such as IP addresses for devices on the network.
 It selects and manages the best possible path for data transfer between source and destination.

 Logical addresses are created and used by network layer protocol such as IP or IPx.